If you’ve decided you’re ready to become a homeowner, you’ll need to get a home loan.

 For example, if your gross monthly income is $5,000 and your total debt payments are $1,000 per month.
 Your front-end DTI ratio is 20%.

-Front-end ratio is your DTI ratio before adding your mortgage payment.
+The front-end ratio is your DTI ratio before adding your mortgage payment.
 31% max for mortgage types of mortgages.

-Back-end ratio is your DTI ratio after including your mortgage.
+The back-end ratio is your DTI ratio after including your mortgage.
 41% max for most loan types.

 2. Budget for all Expenses